Conducting Routine Animal Hygiene Tasks

 Just as hygiene is important for humans, it is equally important for animals.
 Poor animal hygiene can lead to illness, skin conditions and infections.

 It is important as an animal care professional you follow the relevant procedures for animal hygiene as they are outlined in your workplace.
 In some cases, animals may be kept in boarding kennels or the vet clinic overnight or for extended periods of time.
-Part of the hygiene practices may include cleaning out the housing and bathing.
+Some hygiene practices may include cleaning out the housing and bathing.
 The animal should not be kept in housing that is soiled or exhibits uncleanliness.
 This can be detrimental to the animals’ health.

 The daily animal hygiene tasks are essentially the same for all types of animals held in captivity.
 Whilst the scale and frequency may vary significantly, the ultimate goal of conducting hygiene routines is to maintain the general welfare of the animal.